pbk0/toolcraft/README.md

 # Run all quality checks
 uv run build-tools check

-# Or use the direct script
-uv run build_tools.py format

 # Or use uv directly
 uv run black .
 uv run isort .